backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/DynamoDB.md

 - It allows us to write to *2 tables at the same time or to None* as part of one specific write.
 - Store more frequently and less frequently accessed data in *separate tables*.
+- **All DynamoDB tables are encrypted**.
+	- There is *no option to enable or disable encryption* for new or existing tables.
+	- By *default*, all tables are encrypted *under an AWS owned customer master key (CMK)* in the DynamoDB service account.
+	- However, you *can select* an option to encrypt some or all of your tables under a *customer-managed CMK* or the *AWS managed CMK* for DynamoDB in your account.

 ## Read and Write Capacity Modes
 - *Control* how you manage your **table’s capacity** (*read/write throughput*)